sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Recommended Test Database

-An RDS database instance ( `db.t4g.micro` , `20` GiB of gp3 storage, `0` days'
+An RDS database instance ( `db.t4g.micro` , 20&nbsp;GiB of gp3 storage,
-worth of automated backups) is cheaper than a typical Aurora cluster, not to mention faster to create, stop, and start.
+0&nbsp;days' worth of automated backups) is cheaper than a typical Aurora cluster, not to mention faster to create, stop, and start.

 ### Test Mode